Theatrical smoke and fog: Carbon dioxide and dry ice

 Dry ice (solid carbon dioxide) effects are produced by heating water to or near boiling in a suitable container (for example: a 55-gallon drum with water heater coils in it), and then dropping in one or more pieces of dry ice.
-Because carbon dioxide cannot exist as a liquid at atmospheric pressure, the dry ice sublimates and instantly produces a gas, condensing water vapour and creating a thick white fog.
+Because carbon dioxide cannot exist as a liquid at atmospheric pressure, the dry ice sublimates and instantly produces a gas, condensing water vapor and creating a thick white fog.
 A fan placed at the top of the container directs the fog where it is needed, creating a rolling fog that lies low to the ground.
 As the submerged dry ice cools the water, the amount and duration of fog produced will be reduced, requiring "rest" periods to reheat the water.

 Dry ice can also be used in conjunction with a fog machine to create a low-lying fog effect.
 Dry ice is placed inside an insulated container with an orifice at each end.
 Fog from a fog machine is pumped in one side of the container, and allowed to flow out the other end.
 Although this technique does allow an individual to create low-lying fog "on the cheap" (when compared to the cost of renting cylinders of liquid CO_{2} or watertight containers with integral heaters), the volume of low-lying fog produced is typically less, and is more susceptible to atmospheric disturbances.

 Nitrogen

 Liquid nitrogen (N_{2}) is used to create low-lying fog effects in a manner similar to dry ice.
 A machine heats water to at or near the boiling point, creating steam and increasing the humidity in a closed container.
 When liquid nitrogen is pumped into the container, the moisture rapidly condenses, creating a thick white fog.
 A fan placed at the output of the container directs the fog where it is needed, creating a rolling fog that lies low to the ground.
-These types of machines are commonly referred to as "dry foggers" because the fog created by this method consists solely of water droplets, and as it dissipates there is little to no residue left on any surfaces.
+These types of machines are commonly referred to as "dry foggers" because the fog created by this method consists solely of water droplets, and as it dissipates, there is little to no residue left on any surfaces.
 Dry Fogger is also a trademarked name for a particular brand of this style of fog machine.
 Liquid air can be used instead of nitrogen.